suriyadeepan/suriyadeepan.github.io/_posts/2016-06-07-flask-intro.markdown

 This tutorial covers the bare essentials of Flask.
 To learn more, go to [Discover Flask](https://github.com/realpython/discover-flask) that contains video tutorials covering pretty much everything in Flask.
 Also follow this [thread](https://discuss.fsftn.org/t/event-training-session-on-flask-python/742) for more Flask resources.

-As always, you are welcome to leave a comment below.
+Feel free to leave a comment.